6rayWa1cher/spring-link-shorter/README.md

-# spring-link-shorter
+# spring-link-shortener
-Example of simple link shorter.
+Example of simple link shortener.
 Build on Spring.